 Ways to save on baby expenses and purchases

-There are a number of ways to save on the things you need to purchase for the baby.
+There are a number of ways to plan for a baby on a budget:

 Borrowing from family and friends